Infineon/mtb-example-ml-profiler/README.md

 5. If using streaming regression data (default option), open the ModusToolbox&trade;-ML configurator tool.
 Open the *design.mtbml* file and click **Validate on Target**.
 Select the KitProg COM port (ensure that no other software has the COM port open) and check the *Quantization* that matches the **NN_TYPE** set in the Makefile.
 Click **Validate**.

 5. If using the ModusToolbox&trade;-ML configurator tool, the results of the validation are printed on the tool's console.
-Log files for the profiling are stored in the following files:
+Log files for the profiling are stored in the following files (located at *`NN_MODEL_FOLDER`/info_target/* folder):

+   - *device_log.txt*: All messages exchanged between the configurator tool and the device.
    - *profiler_frame_log.txt*: Per-frame profile information
    - *profiler_info_log.txt*: Per-model profile information
-   - *profiler_output_log.txt*: Per-frame output log
+   - *profiler_output_log.txt*: Per-frame output log (not currently supported, but output log can be viewed in the *device_log.txt*).

    You can choose the type of profiling/debugging data to be printed by setting the `PROFILE_CONFIGURATION` macro in *main.c*.